audrey-b/sims/README.md

 using JAGS model code.

-It returns the simulated data values in the form of a single chain `bayesims::bayesims` object where each iteration represents one sample.
+It returns the simulated data values in the form of a single chain `mcmcr::mcmcr` object where each iteration represents one sample.

 ``` r
 library(bayesims)